mecano-dn/mecano-dn.github.io/content/english/blog/canonisation_as_parody.md

 tags:
   - Canon formation
   - Classical reception
-  - Umberto Eco
+  - name: "Umberto Eco"
   - Literary criticism
   - Historiography
 categories:
   - Blog
-image: ../assets/images/blog/misreadings_cover.jpeg
+image: /assets/images/blog/misreadings_cover.jpeg
 ---

 PhD life has a way of sneaking up on you.
 I didn't expect that the concepts I'm wrestling with in my research would start reshaping how I see everything - from ancient fragments to bookshop browsing.
 But that's exactly what happened when I thrifted a second-hand copy of Umberto Eco's [*Misreadings*](https://archive.org/details/misreadings0000ecou/mode/2up) at [Orinoco Books](https://orinocobooks.com/leipzig/) in Leipzig (a wonderful international bookshop I frequent for its English and Spanish titles).